Ask Your Congressional Representative to Vote in Favor of H.R. 3945 - A Bill to Create a Small Claims Court!

 On October 4, 2017, Representatives Hakeem Jeffries (D-NY) and Tom Marino (R-PA), as well as Representatives Doug Collins (R-GA), Lamar Smith (R-TX), Judy Chu (D-CA), and Ted Lieu (D-CA), introduced H.R.
-3945, the Copyright Alternative in Small-Claims Enforcement (CASE) Act of 2017 to effectuate the Copyright Office’s recommendations.
+3945 to effectuate the Copyright Office’s recommendations.
 This bipartisan bill would create a voluntary small claims court within the U.S. Copyright Office to provide copyright owners with an alternative to the expensive process of bringing infringement claims in federal court.
 This new court, called the Copyright Claims Board (CCB) would provide an easy and streamlined process for creators – including the ability to conduct proceedings remotely.
-Perhaps, most significantly, participation in the court is 100% voluntary and inexpensive.
+Most significantly, participation in the court is 100% voluntary and inexpensive.

 For more information, please see the following: